vorsakha/tippers/README.md

-# Betting Site Development
+# Project for State of Art DApp

-Welcome to the Betting Site Development repository.
-This project aims to create a cutting-edge online betting platform that operates seamlessly across multiple blockchains, including Solana, Ethereum, and BNB.
+Welcome to the test project.
+This project aims to check skills of each kind of developers seamlessly across multiple blockchains, including Solana, Ethereum, and BNB.

 ## Getting Started
+- Prerequirements:
+ Node v20.x.x, Google Chrome
 - Installing Dependecies:
  npm install --legacy-peer-deps
 - Running project:
- npm run start
  npm run dev

 ## Table of Contents